Frequently Asked Questions

 I created a GitHub issue, and I want to donate to it.
 Why isn't it listed on sponsoredissues.org?

 Not every GitHub issue is automatically "sponsorable".
-You will need to ask the maintainer to approve the issue sponsorship by adding the sponsoredissues.org label.
+You will need to ask the maintainer to make the issue sponsorable by adding the sponsoredissues.org label on GitHub.
 This helps ensure that the requested feature/fix is technically feasible, and aligns with the maintainer's goals for the project.

 Can I get a refund if an issue isn't completed?